-The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks.
+The good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil, for out of the abundance of the heart his mouth speaks (Luke 6:45).

 Your primary parenting target is always your child’s heart if you have any hope of helping him live well in God’s world.
-And though all change is initiated by God and through the instrumentation of His grace, you are supposed to cooperate with the Lord in parenting your children.
+Though God initiates all change through the instrumentation of His grace, you must cooperate with the Lord in parenting your children.
 You can do this if you give your kids fewer rules and more attitudes.

 The first thing to do is examine your last disappointment, especially a relational one.
 How did you respond?
-What did your disappointment with another person reveal about your heart?
+What did your disappointment reveal about your heart?
 How do you need to change?

 Do not overlook this step.
 If your heart is not trained and managed by God, you will not be an effective teacher to your child.
 You must identify your sinful heart attitudes and change them.
-As you do this, you will be positioned to give your child better attitudes.
+As you do this, you will position yourself to provide your child with those better attitudes.